-Description: To develop an Augmented Reality (AR) training application for the Microsoft Ho-loLens focused on leak survey, Meter Set Assembly (MSA), and investigation in the natural gas distribution sector.
+Description: An Augmented Reality (AR) training application for the Microsoft HoloLens focused on the building of a new Meter Set Assembly (MSA) in the natural gas distribution sector and help utilities implement Remote Assist strategies.

-Status: NYSEARCH collaborated with an AR training vendor to build and deliver a custom leak investigation application and an MSA procedural guide on the new Microsoft Ho-loLens 2.
+Status: NYSEARCH is collaborating with an AR training vendor to build and deliver a customized MSA procedural guide for each funder on the Microsoft HoloLens 2.

 The gas industry is experiencing a tremendous amount of growth.
 With that growth is a surge in construction activity to expand the gas pipeline network and to replace aging infrastructure.
 Simultaneously, retirements of personnel have expanded the need to bring in a new, younger workforce that needs a fast-paced and high degree of training and certification by various entities.
 This results in a need for expanding gas operator training programs and a need to innovate on methods for training.